 Wood's role in a dark interior is often reduced to warmth, which undersells it.
 Its more undervalued quality is textural.
 A piece with strongly figured grain, burled walnut, quarter-sawn oak, raw-edge timber, introduces a kind of visual movement that no fabric can replicate.
 It is not soft texture.
 It is surface variation at a different scale, one that anchors the room without softening it.

 The depth and dimension in decor that wood provides is fundamentally different from what textiles offer.
-Grain variation, surface relief, the way a dark-stained oak shelf reads against a plaster wall: these qualities give a room structural presence that pile and weave cannot substitute for.
+Grain variation, surface relief, the way a dark-stained oak shelf reads against a plaster wall, these qualities give a room structural presence that pile and weave cannot substitute for.

 Dark academia furniture captures this quality well.
 The aesthetic relies on pieces with genuine material presence: darkly stained wood with visible grain, turned legs, substantial case pieces.
 In a moody room, these function less as period references and more as textural anchors that give the space mass and history.
 Remove them, and the room loses its structural backbone regardless of how well everything else is layered.